Patristic Lectionary – Saturday, Seventh Week of Easter – 30 May 2020

 [Consonant with both Anglicanism’s and monasticism’s love of patristic theology-spirituality, I occasionally post selections from Durham University’s two-year lectionary for the Divine Office that draws mostly from patristic writings.
 The lectionary was initially edited by Stephen Mark Holmes (University of Edinburgh School of Divinity) and subsequently re-edited and formatted by Michele Freyhauf (Durham University).
 Click here for the link to the lectionary.]

-[The image is of the statue of St. Paul in front of the Basilica of St. Paul Outside the Wall, Rome, Italy]
+[Image: Statue of St. Paul in front of the Basilica of St. Paul Outside the Wall, Rome, Italy]

 Paul a Captive in Rome